vinaychaware/Review/backend/README.md

 ## 🗄️ Database Requirements

-The API expects your database to have a `scanned_feedback` table with these columns:
+The API connects directly to your PostgreSQL database and expects a `scanned_feedback` table with these columns:
 - `id` (BIGSERIAL PRIMARY KEY)
 - `toilet_id` (BIGINT)
 - `name` (VARCHAR)